shawntmeyer/AVDClientKiosk/README.md

 ## Triggers and Actions

-The tables below outline the actions taken based on the `Autologon` and *TriggerActionparameters*.
+The tables below outline the actions taken based on the `Autologon` and *Trigger Action parameters*.

 The first trigger action parameter is `DeviceRemovalAction`.
 This trigger is activated when a security device, defined as either a smart card or a FIDO2 token with a Vendor ID specified in the `DeviceVendorId` parameter is removed from the local system.